Gambia, Ghana, Nigeria, Sierra Leone. West African Monetary Zone (WAMZ)

 Structure of the West African Monetary Institute (WAMI)

-Economy of the WAMZ region: The Gambia,
+Economy of WAMZ region: The Gambia,

 Ghana, Guinea, Nigeria, and Sierra Leone